 Our remarkably talented students

-Our faculty, whose research has commanding presence in their field and defines the future horizons
+Our faculty, whose research has a commanding presence in their field and defines the future horizons

-Please contact Phil Spessard, Associate Vice President of Development, to explore opportunities for student support and mentoring, faculty support and program enrichment.
+Please contact the Ivan Allen College Development Office to explore opportunities for student support and mentoring, faculty support, and program enrichment.